 Skip to content

-The xMoney.js SDK (xmoney.js) powers Embedded Checkout, allowing you to securely embed the payment form directly into your website.
+The xMoney.js v2 SDK (xmoney.js) powers Embedded Checkout, allowing you to securely embed a payment form — or individual payment components — directly into your website.
 It handles input validation, secure card data collection, and payment processing without sensitive data ever touching your servers.

 Embedded Checkout keeps customers on your site throughout the payment process, unlike Hosted Checkout which redirects to xMoney's payment page.